QW-Group/mvdsv/README.md

 **[MVDSV][mvdsv]** (MultiView Demo SerVer) has been the most popular **QuakeWorld** server in the world for more than a decade because of its ability to record every player's point of view in a server side demo and provide many different game modes to enjoy **QuakeWorld** with.

-_(This README.md file is still a work in progress. bear with us while we polish it!)_

 ## Getting Started

 The following instructions will help you get a **[MVDSV][mvdsv]** server up and running on your local machine from prebuilt binaries.
 Details on how to compile your own **[MVDSV][mvdsv]** binary will also be included to match specific architectures or for development purposes.